News and Insights

 It is possible to replicate A/B testing with insufficient levels of traffic, but you will not be able to draw conclusions with the same level of confidence.
 Extrapolating on non-scientific “findings” presents an array of problems, but making modest changes based on what the data seems to be suggesting could be beneficial for your store.
 Common areas of non-scientific exploration include:

 For Example: Your store is fairly new, and your traffic levels are modest.
-You would like to experiment with price on one of your product pages, so you plan to create two versions of the same page — one is the control, and the testing page features the product for $1 less.
+You would like to experiment with price on one of your product pages ahead of peak retail season, so you plan to create two versions of the same page — one is the control, and the testing page features the product for $1 less.
 If conversion is disproportionately higher for the test, you may want to consider making this change.

 User Experience Research